Police Misconduct Lawyer in San Diego, CA

-- You were stopped, targeted, or treated more harshly than others because of your race, ethnicity, or national origin
+- you were treated differently because of race, ethnicity, or background

-Types of Police Misconduct Cases We Handle in San Diego
+Police Misconduct Cases Our San Diego Law Firm Handles

 Excessive Force